Motor racing-Porsche's Formula One plans stall as Red Bull talks collapse | Sports-Games

 Porsche and Red Bull have ended talks over Porsche joining Formula One, but the German sports car brand remains interested in entering the racing series, it said on Friday.

-"The two companies have now jointly come to the conclusion that these talks will no longer be continued," Porsche AG said in a statement.
-Volkswagen's former chief Herbert Diess said in May its Porsche and Audi brands would join Formula One, long dominated by the automaker's German rival Mercedes-Benz.
+"The two companies have now jointly concluded that these talks will no longer be continued," Porsche AG said in a statement.
+Red Bull team boss Christian Horner told motorsport.com at the Italian Grand Prix that it had become clear during talks with Porsche that "there was a strategic non-alignment".
+Volkswagen's former chief Herbert Diess said in May that its Porsche and Audi brands would join Formula One, long dominated by the automaker's German rival Mercedes-Benz.

 Media reports had suggested long-standing talks between Porsche and Red Bull were stalling due to a gap between how much control Porsche wanted and what Red Bull was prepared to give.
-Red Bull principal Christian Horner ruled out a Porsche takeover last Friday and said any partnership would have to be on the Formula One team's terms.
+Horner ruled out a Porsche takeover last Friday and said any partnership would have to be on the Formula One team's terms.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)